srivastava4u/TeamSelection/README.md

 # TeamSelection

 Problem Statement :
-	Build a application to select football team with equal number of Striker and Defenders in the team.
+	Build a application to select football team with equal number of Striker and Defenders in the team with rest player as All Rounder.

 Input :
 	List of players will be received as an input in a csv file in below fixed format